BSC-ES/autosubmit/docs/source/devguide/platforms/index.rst

             RUNNING: once
             WALLCLOCK: 00:05

-As you finish to set up all the new configuration you can run the following command to generate the experiment that was just created we need to create a new folder that will keep all the instructions for the experiment to be executed in the platform.
+Once you finish setting up all the new configurations, you can run the following command to generate the experiment just created; we need to create a new folder to keep all the instructions for the experiment to be executed on the platform.

 ``mkdir -p /home/user/experiment_example``

 .. hint::
-    The given name of the folder can be any as long as it matches the ``Local`` Parameter pointed out in the configuration file, the change in name needs to take this into account
+    The name of the folder can be anything as long as it matches the Local Parameter specified in the configuration file; the name change needs to take this into account

-For the execution of this test, a few files will need to be created within the new folder, this file will contain proj-associated-code that will be executed in the job-specified platform
+For the execution of this test, a few files will need to be created within the new folder;
+these files will contain proj-associated code that will be executed on the job-specified platform.

 .. code-block:: yaml